 Students may complete either an Associate of Arts/Louisiana Transfer (AA/LT) or Associate of Science/Louisiana Transfer (AS/LT) degree, depending on interests and aspirations for further study toward the baccalaureate.
 Upon deciding on a prospective major, it is important that students do some research and seek advice about what the program’s prerequisite courses are so that they may be completed as a part of the AA or AS degree.

-IN SUMMARY, the Louisiana Transfer Associate Degree * guarantees:
+IN SUMMARY, the Louisiana Transfer Associate Degree (with grade requirements met) guarantees:

 The Louisiana Transfer Associate Degree does not guarantee:

 Advising and planning are key to a student’s success in maximizing the transfer experience.
 All students who might be considering an eventual transfer from one institution to another should develop, with an advisor’s assistance, a written degree plan of courses to take for the transfer associate degree.